anandu106/ad_project/README.md

  - Go to the following directory and create a file called inputs.conf
  - Add the following information and save.
  - Go to Services.
 Select SplunkForwarder and select "Local System Account".
 Restart the service.

+### Add Index on Splunk and Enable Forwarding and Receiving
+- Go to 192.168.10.10:8000 on your browser and login with the credentials created when installing the Splunk server.
+- Create a new index called endpoint.
+- Click "Configure receiving"
+- Click "New Receiving Port".
+Provide the port number 9997 and save.